Arthur Marroquin Photography

 Leah received her Bachelor of Music from Vanderbilt University, where she served as President of the Blair School of Music Student Council.
 She recently earned her Master’s in Vocal Pedagogy at UT Austin’s Butler School of Music, where she studied with mezzo-soprano Jill Grove.

-Leah performs regularly with several ensembles and new music collectives in the Austin area, including Density512, Tinsel Singers, Church of the Friendly Ghost, Austin Cantorum, One Ounce Opera, and the Conspirare Symphonic Choir.
+Leah performs regularly with several ensembles and new music collectives in Austin and South Texas, including Conspirare Symphonic Choir, the Valley Symphony Orchestra, Density512, Tinsel Singers, Church of the Friendly Ghost, Austin Cantorum, and One Ounce Opera.
+Leah is based in Brownsville, Texas, where she coordinates operations for UT Rio Grande Valley’s Performing Arts Center and maintains a busy private studio.